OnyxMcQueen/tic-tac-toe/README.md

 - [ ] Set some basic styles for the body of the document, including a font-family and margin.
 - [ ] Style the header, the title, and the current player container.
 - [ ] Style the board and the individual squares. _Hint: CSS Grid may be helpful here._
+- [ ] Style the "gameover-banner" and "New Game" button. _The banner should be hidden by default._

 ## Step 4: Adding JavaScript functionality